MarcusEngelke/skidtrail_detection/Bienz/download_pre_postprocessing/README.md

 # Download and process data

 These python scripts are for downloading ALS data from turingia and basic data preperation for further analysis.
+These scripts are needed to be run in the download_pre_postprocessing environment.

 ## Download